-Work for hire for GITEC by Lara Lee while employed at Potomac Management Resources with permission for Lara Lee to display for self-promotion.
+Work for hire for GITEC by Lara Lee while employed at Potomac Management Resources (PMR) with permission for Lara Lee to display for self-promotion.

-The Government Information Technology Executive Council (GITEC) is a non-profit organization that provides a professional development forum for government and information technology (IT) executives.
+The Government Information Technology Executive Council (GITEC) is a non-profit organization founded in 1966 that provides a professional development forum for government and information technology (IT) executives.
 The GITEC Summit is the premiere forum to share ideas and challenges surrounding the development, implementation, and use of IT for mission critical functions.
 GITEC consistently brings in high level government agency executives as both speakers and attendees.

 The GITEC Board voted “Transforming Government through Better IT—The Road to 2020” as the 2016 Summit winning theme.
 Each year, the event receives a new conference identity to advertise the new theme.

 The conference identity must span across media—including print, web, and digital platforms.
 As such, the winning conference core identity must scale well at a vast array of sizes, with and without color limitations.

 I explored a variety of concepts, looks, and interpretations of conference identities to match the “Road to 2020” tagline.